What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Bryant?

 In the 2019 - 2020 school year, regular students at Bryant were billed $45,395, prior to adjustments for financial need.
 Of this amount, the cost of tuition totaled $44,498. $897 was fees.
 Find out more about the net price.

 Alas, this school does not provide any discounts to students who live in state.

-Tuition and fees cover the cost of attendance for one academic year, but don't cover room and board, which will be an extra charge you will incur if you decide to stay on campus.
+Bryant University tuition and fees is the number quoted to students for one academic year, and does not include room and board.
 Yet, a lot of students end up spending less than full tuition after receiving financial aid and other reductions.